jobdash/django_test/README.md

 This test includes two parts.

 1) Create a simple Django todo list application.
 It should be contained in a folder called `ToDo`.
-This application should have a page that at the top allows you to save text input to a new todo and then beneath the input lists all unfinished todos.
+This application should have a page that, at the top, allows you to save text input to a new todo item and then beneath that input lists all unfinished todos.
 Additionally, you should be able to mark a todo item as done.